 PNG Liquefied Natural Gas (LNG) Project, Papua New Guinea

 The new gas discoveries are the Hides, Angore and Juha gas fields, which are likely to have reserves approaching three to four trillion cubic feet.
-The three fields will supply gas for the Asian market via a pipeline to a two-train LNG facility, to be constructed at Napa Napa, near Port Moresby.
+The three fields supply gas for the Asian market via a pipeline to a two-train LNG facility constructed at Napa Napa, near Port Moresby.

-The project will be underpinned by InterOil's Elk / Antelope field infrastructure (not yet fully proven).
-The facility will be supplied using a 36in (910mm) natural gas pipeline.
+The project was underpinned by InterOil's Elk / Antelope field infrastructure (not yet fully proven).
+The facility is supplied using a 36in (910mm) natural gas pipeline.

-It is believed there could be a further two trillion cubic feet of gas, or 400 million barrels of oil equivalent, waiting to be discovered in PNG, which could require a phase II development of a third LNG train in the future.
+It is believed there could be a further two trillion cubic feet of gas, or 400 million barrels of oil equivalent, waiting to be discovered in Papua New Guinea (PNG), which could require a phase two development of a third LNG train in the future.

-LNG cargoes are due to start in 2014.
-The PNG LNG project will have a lifespan of about 30 years (until 2043).
+LNG cargoes started in April 2014.
+The PNG LNG project has a lifespan of approximately 30 years (until 2043).
 It is estimated to produce nine trillion cubic feet of gas.

-In October 2009, the environmental impact assessment report on the LNG project submitted by ExxonMobil was approved by PNG's Government.
+In October 2009, the environmental impact assessment report on the LNG project submitted by ExxonMobil was approved by the PNG Government.
 The approval paved way for the clearance of final environmental management plan required to begin construction.
-Construction of the plant began in April 2011 and the plant is expected to be operational in 2014.
+Construction of the plant began in April 2011 and the plant became operational in April 2014.

-The construction of online and offshore pipelines was temporarily halted in January 2012 due to a massive landslide near the project site.
+The construction of online and offshore pipelines was temporarily suspended in January 2012, due to a massive landslide near the project site.

 Contractors involved with Papua New Guinea's gas project

-Esso Highlands, a subsidiary of ExxonMobil, awarded a contract to build the liquefaction plant to engineering and construction company Clough Curtain JV (CCJV) in June 2009.
+ExxonMobil subsidiary Esso Highlands awarded a contract to build the liquefaction plant to engineering and construction company Clough Curtain JV (CCJV) in June 2009.

 In September 2010, CCJV received work orders for the upstream infrastructure of the project.
 In February 2011, CCJV received another work contract worth A$209m for the upstream infrastructure.

-In December 2009, the Chiyoda-JGC joint venture (CJJV), a joint venture between JGC Corporation and Chiyoda Corporation, was awarded the engineering, procurement and construction contract for the PNG LNG Project.
-Daewoo E&C is acting as the sub-contractor to CJJV and is responsible for the construction of the process facilities.
+In December 2009, the Chiyoda-JGC joint venture (CJJV) between JGC Corporation and Chiyoda Corporation was awarded the engineering, procurement and construction contract for the PNG LNG Project.
+Daewoo E&C was the sub-contractor to CJJV and responsible for the construction of the process facilities.

 In August 2010, BAM Clough joint venture was awarded a A$314m contract for building the condensate and LNG offloading jetty in the Gulf of Papua for the PNG LNG project.